European Environmental Bureau: Membership network

 Environmental organisations in candidate countries (those applying to join the EU) and, increasingly, in the Western Balkans, regard the EEB as their main partner with a European focus.
 The EEB's experience, relationships and position are of great value to these states in determining their own role in processes related to EU enlargement and the environment.
 Owing to the EEB's proactive involvement, its members from New Member States and those aspiring to join the EU are already numerous and are increasing.

-Member organisations

 Campaigns

 In November 2004, working with the Ban Mercury Working Group, EEB launched the Zero Mercury campaign, whose ultimate goal is to achieve zero emissions, demand and supply of mercury, from all sources we can control, to reduce global environmental mercury levels to a minimum.
 An international Zero Mercury Working Group was created to follow up developments at European and global level.

 Since the beginning of 2011, EEB has been coordinating the Coolproducts campaign aiming at unleashing the energy savings potential of energy-related products.